 - Integration with other portals for more interoperability

-However, not all providers employ Referring Physicial Portals.
+However, not all providers employ Referring Physician Portals.
 PrognoCIS’ Referring Physician Portal is part of its EHR package along with the other portals.

 The Employer Portal, Managing Occupational Health